Self-Employment Tax: Everything You Need to Know

 Yes.
 Self-employed persons are subject to both a self-employment tax and income tax.

 - What's the difference between FICA taxes and self-employment taxes?

 FICA taxes cover Social Security and Medicare.
 Self-employment taxes do, as well.
 The only difference is that FICA is paid by employees.
 Self-employment taxes, or SECA, are paid by a freelancer, independent contractor, or business owner.

 Quarterly tax payments are on time if postmarked by the due date.
 If this date falls on a weekend or holiday, the next business day is acceptable.
 Quarterly estimated tax payments are made:

 - April 15 based on income from January 1 to March 31

 - June 15 based on income from April 1 to May 31

 - September 15 based on income from June 1 to August 31

 - January 15 of the following year based on income from September 1 to December 31

 If you need help with self-employment tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.